lizmat/rak/README.md

   * :encoding - encoding to be used when creating items

+  * :find - map sequence of step 1 to item producer

   * :per-file - logic to create one item per object

   * :per-line - logic to create one item per line in the object